 Make sure that the almonds you feed are safe and not moldy.
-If you would not eat the almonds then you should not offer them to the birds.
-With almonds, this is especially important since almonds are susceptible to aflatoxin-producing molds.
+If you would not eat the almonds, then you should not offer them to the birds.
+This is especially important since almonds are susceptible to aflatoxin-producing molds.

 If almonds have to travel a long way to reach you, then they might not be the best option for feeding the birds.
 Remember, the more sustainably you live, and the more you think about your impact on our planet, the more you will be able to do to aid birds locally, and on a broader scale.